OpenTSDB/opentsdb.net/docs/source/installation.rst

 OpenTSDB is currently only available via GIT but you can compile and generate packages for distribution throughout your environment.

+Upgrading
+^^^^^^^^^

+OpenTSDB 2.0 is fully backwards compatible with 1.x data.
+We've taken great pains to make sure you can download 2.0, compile, stop your old TSD and start the new one.
+You don't *have* to change a thing.
+Your existing tools will read and write to the TSD without a problem.

+While you can start a 2.0 TSD with the same command line options as a 1.0 TSD, we highly recommend that you create a configuration file based on the config included at ``./src/opentsdb.conf``.
+Or if you install from a package, you'll want to edit the included default config.
+The config file includes many more options than are accesible via command line and the file is shared with CLI tools.
+See :doc:`user_guide/configuration` for details.

+You do not have to upgrade all of your TSDs to 2.0 at the same time.
+Some users upgrade their read-only TSDs first to gain access to the full HTTP API and test the new features.
+Later on you can upgrade the write-only TSDs at leisure.
+You can also perform a rolling upgrade without issues.
+Simply stop traffic to one TSD, upgrade it, restore traffic, and continue on until you have upgraded all of your TSDs.

+If you do perform a rolling upgrade where you have multiple TSDs, heed the following warning:

+..
+WARNING:: Do not write **Annotations** or **Data point with Millisecond Timestamps** while you run a mixture of 1.x and 2.x.
+Because these data are stored in the same rows as regular data points, they can affect compactions and queries.

+Before upgrading to 2.x, you may want to upgrade all of your TSDs to OpenTSDB 1.2.
+This release is fully forwards compatible in that it will ignore annotations and millisecond timestamps and operate as expected.
+With 1.2 running, if you accidentally record an annotation or millisecond data point, your 1.2 TSDs will operate normally.

+Downgrading
+^^^^^^^^^^^

+Because we've worked hard to maintain backwards compatability, you can turn off a 2.x TSD and restart your old 1.x TSD.
+The only exceptions are if you have written annotations or milliseconds as you saw in the warning above.
+In these cases you must downgrade to 1.2 or later.

 Compiling
 ^^^^^^^^^